redpwn/rctf/README.md

 ### Management

 The rCTF CLI management tool [install/rctf.py](`rctf`) (installed in `/usr/bin/` by default by the automatic installation script) makes management of your rCTF installation simple.

+To read more about its usage, see [here](https://github.com/redpwn/rctf/wiki/Managing-rCTF-through-the-CLI).

 #### Starting rCTF